kleydon/prisma-session-store/README.md

 ## Options

+- `dbRecordIdIsSessionId` A flag indicating to use the session ID as the Prisma Record ID

+- `dbRecordIdFunction` A function to generate the Prisma Record ID for a given session ID

+Note: If both dbRecordIdFunction and dbRecordIdIsSessionId are undefined then a random CUID will be used instead.

 - `checkPeriod` Interval, in ms, at which PrismaSessionStore will automatically remove expired sessions.
 Disabled by default; set to something reasonable.

 - `ttl` "Time to live", in ms; defines session expiration time.
 Defaults to session.maxAge (if set), or one day (if not set).
-May alternatively be set to a function, of the form `(options, sess, sessionID) => number`.
+May alternatively be set to a function, of the form `(options, session, sessionID) => number`.

 - `dispose` Called on sessions when they are dropped.
 Handy if you want to close file descriptors or do other cleanup tasks when sessions are no longer accessible.
 Called with `key, value`.
 It's called _before_ actually removing the item from the internal cache, so if you want to immediately put it back in, you'll have to do that in a `nextTick` or `setTimeout` callback or it won't do anything.